 Anyone can become a victim of modern slavery – any age, race or gender.
 Modern slaves are sold like objects, forced to work for little or no pay, live in fear and squalor, have their freedom restricted and are at the mercy of their employers.
 We can all play a role if we are going to stop modern slavery in the UK.

-2,340 people, including unaccompanied children, from 96 different countries were referred to the UK Human Trafficking Centre as a potential victim of trafficking in 2014.
+6,993 people, including unaccompanied children, of 130 different nationalities were referred as potential victims of trafficking in the UK in 2018.

 Who are the Perpetrators?

 Just like anyone can be a victim, traffickers and slave drivers also do not have a visible profile.
 However there are some patterns as explained by the Government.

 "Traffickers involved in the recruitment phase are often of the same nationality as their victims, but at other stages of the process organised crime groups increasingly use the services available to them, regardless of nationality, in order to maximise profitability."

 However, not all modern slavery crime is perpetrated by organised criminal gangs.
 We know that some perpetrators are opportunistic individuals, who take advantage of the vulnerable.
 Some modern slavery crime is carried out through informal arrangements by individuals known to, and in some cases related to, the victim.
 This is particularly true of those who subject victims to domestic servitude.

 Human traffickers and slave drivers use many methods of control to keep victims dependent so they can exploit them.